richardhenyash/freefrom/README.md

 possible to generate advertising revenue in the future.

 ## User Goals ##
-To find products which are suitable for food intolerances and allergies, and to add intolerance and allergy safe food products to the information resource.
+To find products which are free from allergens and therefore suitable for food intolerances and allergies, and to add intolerance and allergy safe food products to the information resource.

 ## UX ##